✈️ Enquire Now

 Muhammad Khalid

-Train under the guidance of an experienced Chief Flight Instructor at Moorabbin Airport.
+Train under the guidance of an experienced Chief Flying Instructor at Moorabbin Airport.
 With extensive real-world flying and training experience, Muhammad Khalid focuses on building confident, safety-oriented pilots through structured, hands-on instruction tailored to each student.

 Learn More →

-Contact Goldwings Aviation
+Contact Goldwings Aviation Australia

 Send Us a Message